spyysalo/bionlp_st_2011_supporting/README.md

 ### Workflow ###

 While a description in text of a workflow may be suitable for some it is difficult to get a clear overview of the process.
-Below is a flowchart generated using [Graphviz][graphviz].
+For a better overview please see [this flowchart image][pipeline_img] generated using [Graphviz][graphviz].
 It is fairly large so you may want to open it in a separate tab or window for easier viewing.

-![Image Showing the Workflow of the Post-processing][pipeline_img]

 You can find the file used to generate the flowchart at `doc/parsing_pipeline.dot` and then generate an image using